-Now you can slowly move the Super Sensor from one side to the other above the possible object.
-The Super Sensor cannot swing, it must remain in the vertical orientation.
-Please try to capture the complete object, which means you should measure beyond the edges of the object.
+You can slowly move the Super Sensor from one side to the other above the possible object.
+The Super Sensor should not swing and it should not be turned or pivoted.
+It must remain in the vertical orientation and point vertical to the ground.
+You might conduct a "ground balance" by turning the control knob to adjust the sensor to the current ground value.

+Try to capture the complete object: That means you should measure beyond the edges of the object.
 Repeat this measurement a few times to get a clear signature of the object.
 There are 3 different signatures, from which you can recognize a specific characteristic of any target.